tinychain/tinychain/README.md

-# Tinchain
+# WIP
+This project is working in progress.
 A tiny blockchain

 ## Feature
 - Consensus